sosie-js/peagisub-vs/README.md

-This is lua the companion for aegisub to retrieve path specifiers as well vapoursynth vars to be able to setup the aegisub-vs python bridge provided in the [Aegisub forked version from Arch1t3cht](https://github.com/arch1t3cht/Aegisub/releases) BIG THANKS to HIM.
+This is lua the companion for aegisub to retrieve path specifiers as well vapoursynth vars to be able to setup the aegisub-vs python bridge provided in the [Aegisub forked version from Arch1t3cht](https://github.com/arch1t3cht/Aegisub/releases) BIG THANKS to @arch1t3cht.
 Initially I put the script in ?user/automation/autoload but I need to trigger it without aegisub installed as a module from python side.